Thick salted caramel sauce is one of the most delectable toppings you can use for desserts! It’s such a tasty topping

 - Add butter and let the mixture boil by itself.
 Do not stir.

 - Let the mixture boil on low heat for 15-20 minutes until it becomes a golden-amber color.
 Let it thicken.
 Tilt the caramel in the saucepan to see if it's thick and caramelized.

 - Remove the pan from heat when it's finished thickening.
 Add the heavy cream very slowly.
 Let it stream into the saucepan and whisk vigorously.
 It will bubble and could splash on you.
 Be sure to stand back as you add it, and wear an oven mitt to protect yourself from potential splashes.
 Whisk until fully combined.

 - Add salt and vanilla extract.
 Let it cool to room temperature.
-Store it in the fridge for up to 1 week or in the freezer for up to 1 month.
+Extra caramel sauce can be stored in the fridge for up to 1 week or in the freezer for up to 1 month.